dwainetrain/minderva/README.md

 - IMPROVED VALIDATION (leads to less bugs)

-- REFACTOR(leads to better readability/editability)
+- REFACTOR AS MVC (leads to better readability/editability)
+- IMPLEMENT TESTING (leads to better complexity management)

+- [ ] it should be refactored into MVC pattern
+- [ ] utilize event delegation for edit and delete buttons (tentative)
-- [ ] it should have the option to indicate a in/correct answer and tally answer
+- [x] it should have the option to indicate a in/correct answer and tally answer
 - [x] it should show an error if a card doesn't exist for edit or delete (NA)

-- [ ] it should be refactored into MVC pattern

 - [x] display cards should use the display method? (the method is now obsolete, refactor logic)
-- [ ] remove quiz from flashcard object
+- [x] remove quiz from flashcard object
-- [ ] utilize event delegation for edit and delete buttons (tentative)